GayGaal/GACD_Course_Project/README.md

-The script downloads the zip file, unzips it and processes the downloaded data, following the steps indicated in the assignment, to finally produce the tidy data dataset 'tidy_data.txt', as required by the assignment.
+The script downloads the zip file, unzips it and processes the downloaded data, following the steps indicated in the assignment, to finally produce the tidy data dataset 'tidy_data.txt' (a csv file), as required by the assignment.